meshcloud/meshcloud-docs/docs/meshstack.cloudfoundry.index.md

   `Admin` role and additionally needs the `cloud_controller.admin`, `uaa.admin` and  `scim.read` scopes in UAA.
 - the `metering` admin account is used to collect [metering data](./meshstack.cloudfoundry.metering.md).
 This requires the `Global Auditor`.

 The tenant [replication](./meshcloud.tenant.md) ensures spaces and orgs are created within the CF platform and appropriate permission rights are set when users access the CF platform.
-If a user's meshProject permissions are modified, meshStack updates the permissions for this user accordingly within the CF platform.
+If a user's project permissions are modified, meshStack updates the permissions for this user accordingly within the CF platform.

 ### Spaces & Organizations